 - you don’t have a dependent child younger than 6.

-When you don’t have to participate
+When you don’t need to participate

-- you work under the Supported Wage System or in an Australian Disability Enterprise.
+- you work under the Supported Wage System or in an Australian Disability Enterprise

 When you can choose to participate